COVID-19 Updates: Taking steps to return to normal.

 Innovation Employment Grant

-Coming soon – the Innovation Employment Grant will encourage economic growth by supporting small and medium-sized businesses that invest in research and development (R&D) with a grant worth up to 20% of qualifying expenditures.
+The Innovation Employment Grant encourages economic growth by supporting small and medium-sized businesses that invest in research and development (R&D) with a grant worth up to 20% of qualifying expenditures.

 GreenSTEM, is a pan-Alberta pilot for cleantech company creation and high-tech entrepreneurial development.